 Or you could get sick.

 Or you could decide it’s time to move to a far away beach and sell sunglasses, or just retire and have fun.
+Law firm succession planning is what gives you that peace of mind to know that your firm will be taken care of.

 Whatever that next thing is, you should be prepared for it.
 Preparing takes time and thoughtfulness, so we’ll walk you through all the things you should consider.